 - Powering up or down the radio

 - Automatic response to Polling

 - Response to Evacuation commands

 - Pressing the PTT button to make voice transmission

 - Sending an Emergency Alarm and Call

-Entering Fireground Zone Channel
+- Entering or Exiting a Trunking Talkgroup

-1 Upon powering up, perform one of the following actions:
+Entering Fireground Zone Channel (Conventional)

-- If the Fireground Zone Channel is set as default, you hear gurgle tone and the home screen.
+- 1 Upon powering up, one of the following scenarios occurs: - If the Fireground Zone Channel is set as default, you hear the gurgle tone and the radio displays the home screen.
 You are in Fireground zone channel. - If the Fireground Zone Channel is set as default, but you hear a short, low-pitched tone, the display shows Reg failed to indicate that the command terminal does not respond to Fireground Zone Channel.
-Get a qualified technician for assistance. - If your home channel is not Fireground Zone Channel, toggle or change the radio zone channel to Fireground Zone Channel. - 2 Listen for a transmission.
-Adjust the Volume Control Knob if necessary. - 3 Perform one of the following actions: - Press and hold the preprogrammed Volume Set button to hear the volume set tone.
-Adjust the Volume Control Knob if necessary.
-Release the Volume Set button. - At the desired Fireground zone and channel, press the preprogrammed Monitor button and listen for activity.
-Adjust the Volume Control Knob if necessary.
+Get a qualified technician for assistance. - If your home channel is not Fireground Zone Channel, toggle or change the radio zone channel to Fireground Zone Channel.